 Well, needless to say it stirred quite a few comments and discussions which topics like that always do.
 There were over 130 comments on that one.
 But more than that, I spurred a lot of questions back at me.
 So I thought I’d try to take care of those questions all at once.
 Here goes…

 NOTE: I’m big on personal responsibility here.
 Please read this article as something that worked for me.
 But… it’s always your responsibility to try out software before you buy it to see if it works on your photos.
 Everyone’s photos are different and shooting styles vary.

 PS: If you do decide to grab Topaz DeNoise or Topaz Sharpen AI, they gave me a 15% coupon to share with you.
 The coupon code is “MattK15” (no quotes) – This will work on all of their products and bundles, not just individual apps.

 Q. Matt… DxO just released Pure Raw Deep Prime and I feel it’s better than Topaz.
 Have you tried it?

 A. I have tried it.
 And I actually got really good results from it.
 To me, I found Topaz to be just as good in most cases, but more than that I found the workflow to be simpler.
-Listen… I don’t want to be a software tester all the time.
-I want to shoot and edit and that’s what I enjoy.
+Here’s the deal… I don’t want to be a software tester all the time.
+While I do like my time editing, I don’t enjoy testing out 5 different apps just to pixel peep which is better.
+I want to shoot and edit, and that’s what I enjoy.
 And I’ve found two plug-ins that give me amazing results that I’m happy with.
-So rather than constantly chasing after every piece of software released, I’m content with my workflow and I get amazing results from it.
-I’m sure DxO is great too, but in my tests I didn’t see anything significantly better (or worse) to warrant using it.
+So… rather than constantly chasing after every piece of software released, I’m content with my workflow and I get amazing results from it.
+I’m sure DxO is great too, but in my tests I didn’t see anything significantly better to warrant using it.
 Like I said… I’m happy with what I have and that means a lot to me.